-- 1 medium head of cauliflower, separated into florets with hard stalks trimmed
+- 1 medium head of cauliflower (separated into florets)

-- 1 15-oz can cannellini or any white bean, drained and rinsed.
-If you cook from dry, use 1/2 cup of dry beans.
+- 15 oz cannellini beans (or any white bean, drained and rinsed.
+If you cook from dry, use ½ cup of dry beans.)

 - Salt and ground black pepper to taste

-- 1/2 cup breadcrumbs (use pre-made or make your own by tossing a slice of stale bread in the food processor)
+- ½ cup bread crumbs (gluten-free works just as well.
+Use pre-made or make your own by tossing a slice of stale bread in the food processor)

 - Salt and ground black pepper to taste

-While the cauliflower is cooking, add the yellow pepper, cashews, beans, rosemary, sage, garlic and onion powders, fried onions and salt and ground black pepper to the blender with 2 cups of water.
+- While the cauliflower is cooking, add the yellow pepper, cashews, beans, rosemary, sage, garlic and onion powders, fried onions, nutritional yeast and salt and ground black pepper to the blender with 2 cups of water.
 Blitz into a very smooth sauce.